 Plan your trip during best season to experience the best of this stunning destination

-Bhutan climate depends a lot on the altitude of the plane.
-The southern part of the country, bordering with India, has the typical Terai climates with warm summers and cool winters, and heavy rainfalls in the monsoon.
-But these places hardly see any snowfall.
-But as one goes north, the mountains start, and thus the altitude goes up.
-In the northernmost parts of Bhutan, mountains raise their heads as high as up to 7,000 meters.
-Most of the peaks stay covered in the heavy mountain foggy clouds.
-So while Bhutan weather conditions are temperate in the southern lands, up north, it is almost arctic and frozen.
-Needless to say, the conditions worsen in winter.
-The best seasons to visit Bhutan is autumn and spring when the temperature is balanced, and the skies are clear.
+The climate of Bhutan varies depending on the altitude of the plane.
+The southern part of the country, bordering with India, has typical Terai climate with warm summers and cool winters, and heavy rainfalls in the monsoon.
+But, as one goes to north, the altitude goes up.
+In the northern-most parts of Bhutan, most of the peaks replete with heavy mountain foggy clouds.
+So, while weather conditions in Bhutan are temperate in the southern lands, up north, it is almost arctic and frozen.
+Hence, the best seasons to visit Bhutan is autumn and spring when the temperature is balanced, and the skies are clear.

-Here are the details of the different weather seasons and the best time to visit in Bhutan.
+Here are the details of weather conditions and the best time to visit in Bhutan.

 Climate in Bhutan

 The summer months are June, July, and August.
 It is the best time to visit Bhutan as these months are the warmest and sunniest, excellent for all the outdoor activities and sightseeing.

 Though, during the months of June to August, there might be mild showers in the afternoon; but the regions of Bhutan do not experience the monsoon season as such, for the rain fall very rarely.

 Winter Season in Bhutan

 The winter months (December to February) are impossible to survive properly up in the north if you are coming from a warm climate zone.
 It keeps getting colder in January and February till the season of spring finally arrives.